Roscoe Arbuckle: Aftermath

-William Goodrich pseudonym
+Pseudonym

-Eventually, Arbuckle worked as a director under the pseudonym "William Goodrich".
-Author David Yallop cites Arbuckle's father's full name as William Goodrich Arbuckle as the inspiration behind the alias.
-Another tale credits Keaton, an inveterate punster, with suggesting that Arbuckle become a director under the alias "Will B. Good".
-The pun being too obvious, Arbuckle adopted the more formal pseudonym "William Goodrich".
-Keaton himself told this story during a recorded interview with Kevin Brownlow in the 1960s.
+Eventually, Arbuckle worked as a director under the pseudonym of William Goodrich, his father's first and middle name.
+Keaton, a frequent punster, later claimed that the name was derived from the satirical alias "Will B. Good".

-Between 1924 and 1932, Arbuckle directed a number of comedy shorts under the pseudonym for Educational Pictures, which featured lesser-known comics of the day.
-Louise Brooks, who played the ingenue in Windy Riley Goes Hollywood (1931), told Brownlow of her experiences in working with Arbuckle:
+Between 1924 and 1932, Arbuckle directed a number of comedy shorts under the pseudonym for Educational Pictures that featured lesser-known comics of the day.
+Louise Brooks, who played the ingenue in Windy Riley Goes Hollywood (1931), told of her experiences working with Arbuckle:

-He made no attempt to direct this picture.
-He just sat in his director's chair like a dead man.
-He had been very nice and sweetly dead ever since the scandal that ruined his career.
-But it was such an amazing thing for me to come in to make this broken-down picture, and to find my director was the great Roscoe Arbuckle.
-Oh, I thought he was magnificent in films.
-He was a wonderful dancer—a wonderful ballroom dancer, in his heyday.
-It was like floating in the arms of a huge doughnut—really delightful.

-Among the more visible directorial projects under the Goodrich pseudonym was the Eddie Cantor feature Special Delivery (1927), which was released by Paramount and co-starred William Powell and Jobyna Ralston.
+Among the more visible directorial projects under the Goodrich pseudonym was the Eddie Cantor feature Special Delivery (1927), which was released by Paramount and costarred William Powell and Jobyna Ralston.
 His highest-profile project was arguably The Red Mill, also released in 1927, a Marion Davies vehicle.
+In 1930 he served as an uncredited gag writer for the Wheeler and Woolsey military comedy Half Shot at Sunrise.

 Roscoe Arbuckle's Plantation Café

-Arbuckle and Dan Coombs, one of Culver City's first mayors, re-opened the Plantation Club near the Metro-Goldwyn-Mayer studios on Washington Boulevard as Roscoe Arbuckle's Plantation Café on August 2, 1928.
-By 1930, Arbuckle sold his interest and it became known as George Olsen's Plantation Café, later The Plantation Trailer Court and then Foreman Phillips County Barn Dance.
+Arbuckle and Dan Coombs, one of Culver City's first mayors, reopened the Plantation Club near the Metro-Goldwyn-Mayer studios on Washington Boulevard as Roscoe Arbuckle's Plantation Café on August 2, 1928.
+By 1930, Arbuckle sold his interest and it became known as George Olsen's Plantation Café, later the Plantation Trailer Court and then Foreman Phillips County Barn Dance.